 People are turning to online purchases because it’s more convenient for them.
 Do not think it is only a matter of price.
 We cannot ask people to jump through hula-hoops to buy from us — and wait weeks for delivery — when we barely have anything in stock, simply because we think it’s important to keep local dive shops alive.

-Blockbuster wanted to maintain local video rental stores open.
+Blockbuster wanted to operate local video rental stores.
 They went bankrupt because what they wanted didn’t matter.
 What consumers want matters.

 When providing scuba lessons and dive outings to local consumers, your local dive center brings value to them.
 The activity of scuba diving should be the core of your business.
 When you are trying to sell scuba diving equipment, you need to satisfy today’s consumer expectations and… You don’t.